Görlitz/Zgorzelec

 Görlitz turned out to be one of the highlights of the trip for us, even though the entire trip was full of highlights.
 But being so far away and even crossing into Poland really sparks the imagination.
 Still, the center of Görlitz is picture-perfect, and it's no coincidence that Kurt Hielscher published three photos from here.

 The Untermarkt with the Fountain of Neptune.
-I made the photo just in front of the Rathaustreppen, the Stairs to the City Town Hall of which Kurt Hielscher made another photo.
-A third one he made under the arches of the building, the Brauner Hirsch, on the right side of this photo so two more to come.
+I made the photo just in front of the Rathaustreppen, the Stairs to the City Town Hall of which Kurt Hielscher also made a photo about which later more.
+Another one he made under the arches of the building, the Brauner Hirsch, on the right side of this photo.
+If you look well, you can see the characteristic deer figure on the corner on the right, hence the name Brauner Hirsch.

 Also at the Untermarkt, we find The Old Council's Pharmacy, the Alte Ratsapotheke, that dates back to 1453 and renovated in Renaissance style between 1550 and 1553.
 The exterior walls of the building are painted with astronomical drawings and a sundial, and the uniquely shaped windows on the roof, stare at you with lazy friendly eyes.
 Today it is a café with a terrace.